como-servir-contenido-desde-memoria-flash-en-el-esp8266

 How to serve content from Flash memory on ESP8266 or ESP32

-In this post in the section on the ESP8266 and ESP32, we will see how to serve content from Flash memory to avoid unnecessary consumption of RAM.
+In this post from the section on ESP8266 and ESP32 we are going to see how to serve content from Flash memory, to avoid unnecessary RAM consumption.

-We will refer to the ESP8266, but the same code is compatible with the ESP32, adjusting the names of the libraries.
-At the end you have the code for both the ESP8266 and the ESP32.
+We will refer to the ESP8266, but the same code is compatible with the ESP32, adjusting the library names.
+At the end you have the code for both ESP8266 and ESP32.

-In previous entries we have seen how to create a simple server, how to distinguish between requests and read parameters, and how to serve dynamic content by generating a String in the request.
+In previous posts we have seen how to make a simple server, how to distinguish between requests and read parameters, and how to serve dynamic content by generating a String in the request.

-One way to avoid the latter is to store the static parts of the response in Flash memory and combine them with those that will actually change.
-This partly alleviates the problem of memory usage.
+One way to avoid the latter is to store the static parts of the response in Flash memory and combine them with those that are actually going to change.
+This partially alleviates the memory usage problem.

-Note that this should only be used for dynamic content, i.e. content that will change between requests.
-For serving static content, we have better alternatives such as SPIFFS, which we will see in the next entry.
+It should be emphasized that this should only be used for dynamic content, i.e., content that will change between requests.
+For serving static content we have better alternatives like SPIFFS, which we will see in the next post.

 Serving content from Flash memory is really simple.

-Our Sketch is practically the same, we have only included a new file ‘index.h’ that will contain the String to be served.
+Our Sketch is practically the same, we have only included a new file ‘index.h’ which will contain the String to be served.

 #include <ESP8266WiFi.h>